JCruan519/MALUNet/README.md

 - ISIC17 and ISIC18 dataset can be found [here](https://challenge.isic-archive.com/data/).

-- After downloading the datasets, you are supposed to put them into './data/isic17/' and './data/isic18/', and the file format reference is as follows.
+- After downloading the datasets, you are supposed to put them into './data/isic17/' and './data/isic18/', and the file format reference is as follows. (take the ISIC17 dataset as an example.)

 - './data/isic17/'
   - train
     - images
       - .png
     - masks
       - .png
-- './data/isic18/'
-  - train
+  - test
     - images
       - .png
     - masks